Why Great Educators Matter

 Click on the images below to enlarge.

 Data Source: Commit!/Bain Teacher Survey, Dallas County, Spring 2016, N = 2262.

 View the entire Bain & Company 2016 DFW Teacher Pipeline Analysis here.

-The Educator Preparation & Support Advisory Board is comprised of local business and philanthropic leaders committed to ensuring every child, regardless of socio-economic status or race/ethnicity is taught by well-prepared, effective teachers.
+The Best in Class Advisory Board is comprised of local business and philanthropic leaders committed to ensuring every child, regardless of socio-economic status or race/ethnicity is taught by well-prepared, effective teachers.

-We have 29 and counting regional partners and national supporters collaborating in Educator Preparation & Support.
+We have 29 and counting regional partners and national supporters collaborating in Best in Class.